Bone Density Test A bone mineral density test is used to identify... | Channels for Pearson+

 1

-Step 1: Identify the given information.
-The population of z-scores is normally distributed with a mean (μ) of 0 and a standard deviation (σ) of 1.
-The sample size (n) is 9, and we are tasked with finding the probability that the sample mean (x̄) is greater than 0.23.
+Step 1: Understand the problem.
+The z-scores are normally distributed with a mean (μ) of 0 and a standard deviation (σ) of 1.
+We are tasked with finding the probability that a randomly selected z-score lies between -0.67 and 1.29.

-Step 2: Calculate the standard error of the mean (SE).
-The formula for the standard error is SE = σ / √n.
-Substitute the given values: σ = 1 and n = 9, so SE = 1 / √9.
+Step 2: Recall that the probability of a z-score falling between two values can be found using the cumulative distribution function (CDF) of the standard normal distribution.
+The formula for this is P(a ≤ Z ≤ b) = P(Z ≤ b) - P(Z ≤ a), where Z is the standard normal variable.

 Verified video answer for a similar problem: